Battle of Appomattox Court House: Battle

 Lee decided to request a suspension of fighting while he sought to learn the terms of surrender Grant was proposing to offer.
-A white linen dish towel was used as a Confederate flag of truce and was carried by one of Longstreet's staff officers into the lines of General Custer, who was part of Sheridan's command.
-After a truce was arranged Custer was escorted through the lines to meet Longstreet.
-According to Longstreet, Custer said “in the name of General Sheridan I demand the unconditional surrender of this army.”
+A white linen dish towel was used as a Confederate flag of truce and was carried by Capt.
+R. M. Sims, one of Longstreet's staff officers, into the lines of General Custer, who was part of Sheridan's command.
+After a truce was arranged, Custer was escorted through the lines to meet Longstreet.
+According to Longstreet, Custer said, "in the name of General Sheridan, I demand the unconditional surrender of this army."
 Longstreet replied that he was not in command of the army, but if he were he would not deal with messages from Sheridan.
-Custer responded that it would be a pity to have more blood upon the field, to which Longstreet suggested that the truce be respected, and then added “General Lee has gone to meet General Grant, and it is for them to determine the future of the armies.”
+Custer responded that it would be a pity to have more blood upon the field, to which Longstreet suggested that the truce be respected, and then added "General Lee has gone to meet General Grant, and it is for them to determine the future of the armies."

 At 8:00 a.m., Lee rode out to meet Grant, accompanied by three of his aides.
 Grant received Lee's first letter on the morning of April 9 as he was traveling to meet Sheridan.
 Grant recalled his migraine seemed to disappear when he read Lee's letter, and he handed it to his assistant Rawlins to read aloud before composing his reply:

 Grant's response was remarkable in that it let the defeated Lee choose the place of his surrender.
 Lee received the reply within an hour and dispatched an aide, Charles Marshall, to find a suitable location for the occasion.
 Marshall scrutinized Appomattox Court House, a small village of roughly twenty buildings that served as a waystation for travelers on the Richmond-Lynchburg Stage Road.
 Marshall rejected the first house he saw as too dilapidated, instead settling on the 1848 brick home of Wilmer McLean.
 McLean had lived near Manassas Junction during the First Battle of Bull Run and had retired to Appomattox to escape the war.
-(The site's historical irony has been written of: that farmer McLean, who relocated to avoid war after one of the Civil War's first battles happened on his land, would come to have the war's end negotiated in his sitting room.)
+(The coincidence has been written of that farmer McLean, who relocated to avoid war after one of the Civil War's first battles happened on his land, would come to have the war's end negotiated in his sitting room.)